FAQ

 process in Peepoo work?

-Long answer: Peepoo works as a micro-treatment plant, sanitising human excreta shortly after defecation.
+Long answer: Peepoo sanitises human excreta shortly after defecation.
 Inside Peepoo there are six grams of urea.
 When the urea in Peepoo comes into contact with faeces or urine, a breakdown into ammonia and carbonate takes place, driven by enzymes that naturally occur in faeces.
 As the urea is broken down, the pH-value of the material increases and sanitisation begins.
-Disease-causing microorganisms, are inactivated within two to four weeks depending on the surrounding temperature.
+Disease-causing microorganisms, are inactivated after four weeks.
+Because dangerous bacteria are inactivated, there is no methane gas development from the faeces inside Peepoo .

-5. How is Peepoo used?
+6. How is Peepoo used?

 Long answer: Peepoo is designed to be used once, while sitting, squatting or standing.
 Peepoo is normally used in conjunction with a small bucket or a Peepoo Kiti (specially designed seat for Peepoo) and used as a chamber pot.
 It can also be used only with one’s hand.
 Because Peepoo is small, lightweight and not fixed in place, it can easily be used indoors or carried to a secluded spot for use as a private toilet.